-Sonomatic completed a detailed inspection for detection of high temperature hydrogen attack (HTHA) on vessels using phased array ultrasonic testing (PAUT).
-HTHA was not detected on this campaign, but hydrogen induced cracking (HIC) was identified in the heat affected zone (HAZ) of the head to shell weld of one vessel.
+Sonomatic completed a detailed inspection to detect high-temperature hydrogen attack (HTHA) on vessels using phased array ultrasonic testing (PAUT).
+HTHA was not detected in this campaign, but hydrogen-induced cracking (HIC) was identified in the heat-affected zone (HAZ) of the head-to-shell weld of one vessel.

 HTHA Shutdown